ttrikalin/allsubsets/readme.txt

 Compiling should be easy -- the only dependency is the (open source and free) GNU Scientific Library (GSL) -- just because I got lazy and used a couple of functions from there.

 -- To install:
-Put allsubsets.ado, allsubsetsmeta_[win|osx].plugin, and allsubsets.hlp somewhere in the Stata path (for more info, from within Stata _help adopath_).
+Put allsubsets.ado, allsubsetsmeta_[win|osx].plugin, and allsubsets.hlp somewhere on the Stata path (for more info, from within Stata _help adopath_).

+-- To test:
+Save test.do and data.txt on the Stata path; run test.do.

 take care,